err0r500/realworld-app-simple-haskell/README.md

 ## Persitence Tests

-The tests expect to be able to connect to a postgresql database like so :
+The persistence tests expect to be able to connect to a postgresql database like so :

 ```
 hostname: postgres